BristiGhosh604/BristiGhosh604/README.md

 ### 🌱 What I'm Learning

-Currently strengthening my fundamentals in networking, Linux, and security concepts as I prepare to move into SOC-level roles — with cloud and AI security as areas I plan to specialize in down the line.
+Currently strengthening my fundamentals in networking, Linux and security concepts as I prepare to move into SOC-level roles — with cloud and AI security as areas I plan to specialize in down the line.

 ---